Ice pack: Reusable packs

 Ice packs are used in coolers to keep perishable foods (especially meats, dairy products, eggs, etc.) below the 5–75 C danger zone when outside a refrigerator or freezer, and to keep drinks pleasantly cool.
 The amount of ice needed varies with the amount of food, its initial temperature, the thermal insulation of the cooler, and the ambient temperature and exposure to direct sunlight.
 Ice initially well below freezing temperature will last a little longer.

 Water has a much higher latent heat of fusion than most substances, and a melting temperature which is convenient and easily attained with, for example, a household freezer.
 Additives to improve the properties of water are often used.
 For example, substances can be added to prevent bacterial growth in the pack, or to prevent the water from solidifying so it remains a thick gel throughout use.

 Gel packs are often made of non-toxic materials that will remain a slow-flowing gel, and therefore will not spill easily or cause contamination if the container breaks.
-Gel packs may be made by adding hydroxyethyl cellulose, sodium polyacrylate, or vinyl-coated silica gel.
+Gel packs may be made by adding hydroxyethyl cellulose, sodium polyacrylate, superabsorbent polymer or vinyl-coated silica gel.